Mario54/smooch-parse-cloud/README.md

 # Smooch Cloud Code Module

 Smooch itself doesn't offer a way to authenticate users.
-Therefore you need your own backend in order to have user authentication.
+Therefore you need your own backend in order to have user authentication (i.e. login).

-Using Parse with Smooch is an easy way to get started building apps without having to get lost in the multitudes of ways to build a backend.

 Parse.com offers a backend as a service for mobile, desktop, and embedded devices.
-With it you don't need to worry about maintaining your own backend.

-Sign up for [Parse](https://parse.com) and [Smooch](https://smooch.io), and start implementing your cool idea.
+With it you don't need to worry about creating and maintaining your own backend.
+It's perfect for implementing your cool idea quickly.

-## How it Works
+You need a [Parse](https://parse.com) and [Smooch](https://smooch.io) account to get started.

+## Why use this module?
 This Cloud Code module offers a way to easily:
 - Generate JWTs needed to securely interact with Smooch's REST API
 - Share Parse user properties with Smooch user properties